Separatists tighten grip on east Ukraine, EU agrees more sanctions on Moscow

 Turchinov's announcement he was sending in the army was the first time the military has been activated in six months of internal disorder.
 The plan implies a lack of confidence in the 30,000-strong interior ministry troops, partly discredited by identification with ousted president Viktor Yanukovich.

-Russian stocks and the rouble fell sharply on Monday, reflecting fears of further Russian military intervention in Ukraine and more western sanctions against Moscow.
+Russian stocks and the ruble fell sharply on Monday, reflecting fears of further Russian military intervention in Ukraine and more western sanctions against Moscow.

 Kiev is also facing economic disarray.
 The central bank nearly doubled its overnight interest rate to 14.50 percent from 7.50 percent.
 Ukraine's hryvnia currency has lost 38 percent of its value against the dollar this year.